EikenDram/kube-build/config/README.md

 To view logs in grafana, add http://loki.{{.Values.prometheus.helm.namespace}}:3100 as a new loki data source

-Import `loki-dashboard.json` from `bin/loki/` as a new dashboard in grafana
+Import `loki-dashboard.json` from `bin/loki/` as a new dashboard in grafana to monitor loki logs

 ## Backup